What is a Banana Chair?

 The unusual shape of the Banana Chairs (and benches) ensure that comfort comes as standard.
 They are not too deep that your legs don’t touch the floor but also allow you to sit in the seat (rather than on).
 Cushions are also a way of increasing comfort with all garden furniture if you are considering using the seat for a continuous period of time.
 Sloane & Sons offer a nice selection of Olefin based fabric from which they make their cushion.

-Olefin is oil based and thus weather and stain resistant making it one of the best materials in the market today for external furniture cushions.
+Olefin is oil based and thus weather and stain resistant making it one of the best materials in the market today for outdoor furniture cushions.
 In addition to this always ensure that your cushions ‘core’ or insides as made from compressed fibre as oppose to foam.
 Foam acts like a sponge meaning you will constantly be getting a wet backside after a small shower whereas compressed fibre coupled with olefin will ensure that water passes quickly though and is not retained.

 Ideal for any outdoor space.. big or small!